wuzhengy/TAU/README.md

 * WakeUpTime: sleeping mode wake up random range 10 minutes
 * GenesisCoins: default coins 1,000,000.
 Integer, no decimals.
 * GenesisBasetarget:  0x21D0369D036978 ; 仿真100万个地址，平均出块时间60s
-* MinBlockTime:  1 minutes, this is fixed block time. do not let user choose as for now.
+* DefaultMinBlockTime:  60 seconds, this is fixed block time. do not let user choose as for now.
-* MaxBlockTime:  9 minutes, when no body mining, you have to generate blocks.
+* DefaultMaxBlockTime:  540 seconds, when no body mining, you have to generate blocks.
-* AverageBlockTime: 5 miniutes
+* DefaultBlockTime: 300 seconds

 ## Blockchain structure and processes
 ### Genesis